 If it’s a one off case, try rebooting your PC.

 Another reason for reduced PC functioning is a large number of startup processes running in the background.
 These background processes take up computing power as well as RAM.
-Solve this issue by going to the start button, typing msconfig in the search tab and unchecking names including Steam Client, Bootstrapper, AdobeAAMUpdater, Google Update, Spotify, Pando Media Booster and all other programs you think are not necessary to run all the time.
+You can solve this issue by going to the start button, typing msconfig in the search tab and unchecking names including Steam Client, Bootstrapper, AdobeAAMUpdater, Google Update, Spotify, Pando Media Booster and all other programs you think are not necessary to run all the time.
 Be sure to not uncheck the antivirus and all other essential programs.

 Check RAM usage and increase the RAM if you need more of it.
 For this right click on the bottom toolbar strip, click task manager, go to performance and check the total and available physical memory.
 If the available physical memory is less, you need to increase your RAM.

 Run an antivirus scan using a good and updated antivirus.
 Also run a malware scan.
 If your computer is still running slow, you can try formatting the C: drive and then reinstalling the operating system.
+To make your computer run super fast, please read how to make your computer run as fast as a ferrari.

 Tip: Most computer savvy people are using SSD (Solid State Drive) instead of the traditional hard drive.
 This speeds up your PC to a large extent.